Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 UTSA Stats and Trends

-- UTSA has played five games, with four wins against the spread.

-- The Roadrunners have been underdogs by 3.5 points or more once this year and covered the spread.
+- The Roadrunners have been underdogs by 3.5 points or more once this season and covered the spread.

-- UTSA's games this year have gone over the total in one out of five opportunities (20%).
+- UTSA's games this season have eclipsed the over/under one time in five opportunities (20%).

-- The Roadrunners rack up just 0.4 fewer points per game (34.6) than the Hilltoppers surrender (35).
+- The Roadrunners average 34.6 points per game, comparable to the 35 the Hilltoppers allow.

-- UTSA is 2-0 against the spread and 2-0 overall in games when it scores more than 35 points.
+- UTSA is 2-0 against the spread and 2-0 overall in games when it records more than 35 points.

-- This year the Roadrunners have turned the ball over five times, two more than the Hilltoppers' takeaways (3).
+- The Roadrunners have turned the ball over five times this season, two more turnovers than the Hilltoppers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.